 It’s important to note that there are different requirements for full truckload and less-than truckload orders.
-Additionally, performance is evaluated and fines are issued monthly, no longer quarterly.
+Additionally, performance is evaluated and fines are issued monthly, not quarterly.

 OTIF guidelines for full truckload (FTL)

-- By February 2018, FTL suppliers are required to deliver orders 100 percent in full, on the must-arrive-by date, 95 percent of the time
+- FTL suppliers are required to deliver orders 100 percent in full, on the must-arrive-by date, 95 percent of the time

 - Cases that are non-compliant or missing will incur a fine of 3 percent of their value, this includes early shipments because they create overstocks